Larry vs. Michael J. Fox: Reception

 Dave Nemetz of TVLine listed Larry's feud against Fox as the seventh worst thing he's done on the series, highlighting Larry's accusing of Fox intentionally shaking up a soda can given to him as particularly deplorable.
-Deciders Kayla Cobb thought the episode would be controversial if aired later in the series, as, despite the fact that Fox's Parkinson's isn't used as the punchline, it is still mocked, and is the subject of several jokes about shaking throughout the episode.
-David Canfield ranked Fox as the best celebrity guest star to cameo in Curb Your Enthusiasm for the episode's humorous handling of a topic like Parkinson's, and for the scenes of Larry's insisting that Fox was deliberately using Parkinson's as an excuse to annoy him.
+Discussing the nature of the episode, Deciders Kayla Cobb felt it would be potentially controversial if aired later in the series, as, despite the fact that Fox's Parkinson's isn't used as the punchline, it is still mocked, and is the subject of several jokes about shaking throughout the episode.
+David Canfield of Entertainment Weekly ranked Fox as the best celebrity guest star to cameo in Curb Your Enthusiasm for the episode's humorous handling of a topic like Parkinson's, and for the scenes of Larry's insisting that Fox was deliberately using Parkinson's as an excuse to annoy him.

-Devon James of Collider slated "Larry vs. Michael J. Fox" as the ninth best episode of Curb Your Enthusiasm, praising it's use of misunderstandings, a common motif of the series, and playing on the contrast between Larry and Fox's personalities.
+Devon James of Collider slated "Larry vs. Michael J. Fox" as the ninth best episode of Curb Your Enthusiasm, praising its use of misunderstandings, a common motif of the series, and playing on the contrast between Larry and Fox's personalities.
 Another Collider writer, Shawn Van Horn, also found the episode to be "brilliant", calling it one of the series' best.
-Similarly, critic Martin Samuel listed the episode as the ninth best episode of the series, noting that the series has never been kind to it's guest stars, and Fox's humor regarding his Parkinson's is called a highlight, along with the Nazi-centered humor in Greg's plot.
+Similarly, critic Martin Samuel listed the episode as the ninth best episode of the series, noting that the series has never been kind to its guest stars, and Fox's humor regarding his Parkinson's is called a highlight, along with the Nazi-centered humor in Greg's plot.
 Another critic, Luc Haasbroek, found the cameo from Fox to be the best guest appearance in all of Curb Your Enthusiasm, mainly for the comedic timing and humor derived from Fox's acting, claiming he put a lot of heart into his performance.
 At the 64th Primetime Emmy Awards, Fox received a nomination for Outstanding Guest Actor in a Comedy Series; he ultimately lost to Jimmy Fallon for his guest appearance on Saturday Night Live.